 Step 6: Brighten

 Once you have applied your foundation, apply a highlighter to brighten your face and remove any sallowness.
 A highlighting wand or cream would be your best weapon to achieve a lasting faux glow.
-Fake the appearance of bright eyes with a flesh, neutral coloured eyeliner applied in the lower waterline and a few lashings of mascara if needed.
+Fake the appearance of bright eyes with a flesh, neutral coloured eyeliner applied in the lower waterline and add a few lashings of mascara if needed.
 If your eyes are red, you might want to take it easy on the mascara.
-We don’t want to cause any extra attention or second looks.
+We don’t want to attract any extra attention or second looks.
 They can dazzle tomorrow.

 We love: The Yardley HD Pen Highlighter, R90.
 It’s a nifty little wand that you can apply on the go.
 Need some extra sparkle?
 Try L.A Girl StrobeLite Strobing Powder for a pretty pigmented gold dust.

 Avoid bright colours and bold make-up looks.
 A fresh-faced complexion is a sure way to hide your hangover, so when applying blusher stick to neutral shades (slightly darker if you have a darker complexion).
 A hint of peach or pink is all you need to fake a dewy complexion when you’re feeling slightly grey.

 For lips?
 A touch of tinted lip balm will do, to nourish your pout after all those layers of lipstick stains – we love Maybelline’s Baby Lips for the silky effect and pop of colour.
 If you prefer wearing lipstick, opt for a shade close to your lip colour and go for an ultra moisturising formula.
 Chapped lips for what?